Cellivar/WebZLP/docs/epl/observed_configs.md

 Some of the EPL config lines are straightforward and are documented in examples below.

 Some of the config lines are densely packed, broken out here for ease of reading.
+The numbers of sections come from page 36 of the EPL programming manual from 12/12/2013.

-### Config settings 1
+### Config settings J

 `I8,A,001 rY JF WY`